supervisely-ecosystem/yolov8/serve/README.md

 YOLOv8 is a powerful neural network architecture which provides both decent accuracy of predictions and high speed of inference.
 In comparison to YOLOv5, YOLOv8 uses anchor-free head (it allows to speed up non-max suppression (NMS) process), new backbone and new loss functions.

 This app allows to apply YOLOv8 models to images and videos.
-App supports to use both models pretrained on COCO and models trained on custom datasets.
+App supports both models pretrained on COCO and models trained on custom datasets.
 Supported task types are object detection, instance segmentation and pose estimation.

 # How To Run